-MCPS has conducted a community roundtable discussion process that explored a wide range of approaches to accommodate nearterm and long-term enrollment growth in the Walter Johnson Cluster.
-The Board of Education is addressing enrollment capacity issues in the Cluster through several actions, including utilizing an annex facility at Garrett Park Elementary and convening a roundtable discussion to include representatives from the Downcounty Consortium high schools and Walter Johnson high school cluster.
+MCPS has conducted a community roundtable discussion process that explored a wide range of approaches to accommodate near-term and long-term enrollment growth in the Walter Johnson Cluster.
+The Board of Education is addressing enrollment capacity issues in the Cluster through several actions, including future utilization of an annex facility at Garrett Park Elementary and the completion of a study group that included representatives from the Downcounty Consortium high schools and the Walter Johnson, Whitman, and Bethesda-Chevy Chase high school clusters.